Google's Inverted Index of the Web

 Search Results Ordered By a Combination of Information Retrieval Score and Authority Score

-Google may calculate an information retrieval (IR) score based on whether query terms appear on the page according to the inverted index and based on the location of those query terms on the page.
+Google may calculate an information retrieval (IR) score based on whether query terms appear on the page according to the inverted index.
+It can also look at the location of those query terms on the page.
 So a page with a query term in a more important place on the page, such as the page title, may rank higher than if the query term was in paragraph-based content on the page.
 In addition to an IR score, Google combines that score with an authority score based on a link-based analysis such as PageRank.
 This approach combining those combined scores means that a different set of pages ranked highly for a query than in other search engines.

 Other Meaningful Results Returned when Query Terms are Missing or Replaced